Keiretsu: Horizontal keiretsu

 The primary aspect of a horizontal keiretsu (also known as financial keiretsu) is that it is set up around a Japanese bank through cross-shareholding relationships with other companies.
 The bank assists these companies with a range of financial services.
 The leading horizontal Japanese keiretsu, also referred to as the "Big Six", include: Fuyo, Sanwa, Sumitomo, Mitsubishi, Mitsui, and DKB Group.
 Horizontal keiretsu may also have vertical relationships, called branches.

 Horizontal keiretsu peaked around 1988, when over half of the value in the Japanese stock market consisted of cross-shareholdings.
 Since then, banks have gradually reduced their cross-shareholdings.
 The Japanese corporate governance code, effective from June 2015, requires listed companies to disclose a rationale for their cross-shareholdings.
-Partly as a result of this requirement, the three Japanese "megabanks" descended from the six major keiretsu banks (namely Mitsubishi UFJ Financial Group, Sumitomo Mitsui Financial Group and Mizuho Financial Group) have indicated plans to further reduce their balance of cross-shareholding investments.
+Partly as a result of this requirement, the four Japanese "megabanks" descended from the six major keiretsu banks (namely Mitsubishi UFJ Financial Group, Sumitomo Mitsui Financial Group, Sumitomo Mitsui Trust Group and Mizuho Financial Group) have indicated plans to further reduce their balance of cross-shareholding investments.

+Membership in horizontal keiretsu is often loose and often not something considered in day-to-day decision making by its members.

 Vertical keiretsu

 Vertical keiretsu (also known as industrial or distribution keiretsu) are used to link suppliers, manufacturers, and distributors of one industry.
 Banks have less influence on vertical keiretsu.
 Examples of this type include Toyota, Toshiba, and Nissan.
 One or more sub-companies, arranged in tiers of importance, are created to benefit the parent company.
 Major suppliers form the second tier beneath the parent, and smaller manufacturing companies make up the third and fourth tiers.
 Those at the highest levels are most profitable, and most insulated from fluctuations in the market.

 Some vertical keiretsu may belong to one or another horizontal keiretsu.
-Some vertical keiretsu are family businesses, such as the Hitotsubashi/Shogakukan, Kodansha and APA groups.
+Some vertical keiretsu are family businesses, such as the Hitotsubashi/Shogakukan, Otowa/Kodansha and APA groups.
 Studies have found these vertical keiretsus, particularly those that belong to the same horizontal keiretsu, are more likely to form alliances than the other types or even those companies where one or two have keiretsu affiliations.
 Vertical keiretsu is considered an effective and competitive organizational model in the car industry.